 Significance of Park and Recreation Professionals Day

-Park and Recreation Professionals Day is celebrated on July 16 every year to honor Certified Park and Recreation Professionals (CPRP) and other part time professionals who manage and protect America's local, state, and community parks and highlight the role they play in helping society in the areas of health and well-being, environmental conservation, and social equity.
+Park and Recreation Professionals Day is celebrated on the third Friday of July every year to honour Certified Park and Recreation Professionals (CPRP) and other part-time professionals who manage and protect America's local, state, and community parks and highlight the role they play in helping society in the areas of health and well-being, environmental conservation, and social equity.